 Students are encouraged to seek a potential thesis advisor as soon as possible after entering the program, and to form a Ph.D.
 Advisory Committee by May of their first academic year.
-This will serve to prepare the students for the pre-defense exams (prelim and post-prelim).
+This will serve to prepare the students for their pre-defense exams (prelim and postlim).

 Students will need to pass a qualifying exam during the fall semester of their second year.
-If a student fails their first attempt, they may take it for a second time in the Spring semester of their second year.
-Failure to pass the qualifying exam after 2 attempts will result in dismissal from the graduate program.
+In case the student can take for a second time the qualifying exam in the Spring semester of their second year.
+Failure to pass the qualifying exam after 2 attempts will cause a dismissal from the Ph.D. graduate program.